heber-silva/CKA-Obsidian-Vault/Installation/Container Runtime.md

 sudo systemctl restart containerd
 ```

-When using kubeadm, manually configure the [cgroup driver for kubelet](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#configuring-the-kubelet-cgroup-driver).
+When using kubeadm, manually configure the [](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/#configuring-the-kubelet-cgroup-driver).

 In Kubernetes v1.28, you can enable automatic detection of the cgroup driver as an alpha feature.
-See [systemd cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#systemd-cgroup-driver) for more details.
+See [](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#systemd-cgroup-driver) for more details.

 #### Overriding the sandbox (pause) image[](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#override-pause-image-containerd)